Third-party video editing tools

 While understanding how to edit a video for YouTube Studio, which offers basic functions, some content creators prefer editors with more features.
 If you want to know how to edit YouTube videos like the pros, these third-party video editing tools can work magic.

-Premiere Elements is an excellent choice for beginnings because it boasts a simple interface and is inexpensive.
+Premiere Elements is an excellent choice for beginners because it boasts a simple interface and is inexpensive.
 With a free 30-day trial, you can evaluate the functions of this software, which are more than YouTube Studio, but not as complicated as the other two tools on this list.

 Beginners will enjoy the easy-to-use interface, step-by-step tutorials, video creation wizard, clear navigation, and three editing modes.
 The only drawback to this software is it’s not the most powerful, since it’s the stripped-down version of Premiere Pro.